 Applications pursuant to this division are entitled to demonstrate that the intent of this division can be more effectively accomplished through an alternate landscape betterment plan.
 Alternative, creative designs are encouraged for difficult sites for landscape design, such as "in-fill" and irregularly shaped parcels.
-The following
+The following conditions must be met:

 (1) The plan may not deviate from the minimum open space requirements of section 10-415.
 (2) The plan must be labeled as an alternate landscape betterment plan, and delineate, identify and locate all changes to the requirements of this division.

 (3) 100 percent of the required trees installed must be native species.
-(4) The plan must designate the location of all plant material to be installed.